Here are the 2022 Pulitzer Prize news winners

 Other awards for exemplary writing and journalism, included:

-Explanatory reporting - Staff of Quanta Magazine, notably Natalie Wolchover, or coverage that revealed the complexities of building the James Webb Space Telescope, designed to facilitate groundbreaking astronomical and cosmological research.
+Explanatory reporting - Staff of Quanta Magazine, notably Natalie Wolchover, for coverage that revealed the complexities of building the James Webb Space Telescope, designed to facilitate groundbreaking astronomical and cosmological research.

 Local reporting - Madison Hopkins of the Better Government Association and Cecilia Reyes of the Chicago Tribune, for an examination of the city's long history of failed building- and fire-safety code enforcement.